clemcer/loggifly/docs/guide/settings-overview.md

 # Settings Overview & Priority

-It is important to understand how settings can be applied on three different levels (this applies to both normal `settings` and `notifications` settings):
+It is important to understand how settings can be applied on three different levels (this applies to both normal `settings` and `notifications` settings).

+The three levels are:
 - Global (`settings` / `notifications`)
 - Per container (`containers`)
 - Per keyword or regex (`keyword` / `regex`)